Keeping safe: stairs and keeping steady

 Advice and tips for people living with dementia to make stairs safe and reduce risk of falling.

 Falls on stairs and steps can cause injuries, so it is important to make them safe.
+If you rent your home you may need to speak to the landlord or letting agent about making any adjustments.

 - If carpets or floor coverings are worn or damaged you should replace them.